 How Fiber-to-the-Home Broadband Works

-Here, we will demystify FTTH broadband in a simple and understandable way, without overwhelming technical jargon.
+But how does it work?
 Let’s dive in and explore the inner workings of this revolutionary technology.

 Understanding Fiber Optic Cables

-These take the place of the more commonly used copper coaxial cables, which transmit data through electrical pulses and require much more effort to manufacture, produce, and network.
+Fiber optic cables replace the more commonly used copper coaxial cables, which transmit data through electrical pulses and require much more effort to manufacture, produce, and network.

 Connecting Your Home